vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

 ## Removing an item from the wishlist

-To remove an item from the cart use `removeItem` function.
+To remove an item from the cart use `removeItem` method.

 ```vue
 <template>